Frequently Asked Questions

 What are the Short Story category award entry rules?

-• It must be between 1000-7500 words.
+• It must be between 1000–10,000 words.
+Word count limitations are necessary to maintain fairness.

 • It must be a short story.
 Microfiction, flash fiction, novellas, novelettes, novels, or serials will not be accepted.